SJLennon/IBM-i-RPG-Free-CLP-Code/DATE_UDF/ReadMe.md

 ## DATE_SQL

 The RPG code for the DATE_SQL service program, which contains the functions.
-It is free format but the D-Specs are still fixed, and it can be edited in SEU.
-(When I originally wrote it, it was in fixed form RPGIV.)

-## DATE_SQLFR
+## DATE_SQLFX

-This is DATE_SQL but converted to totally free form.
-I converted it using [RpgFreeWeb](https://github.com/worksofbarry/rpgfreeweb), which does a nice job.
+This is DATE_SQL with the D-Specs in fixed form, as a convenience for any who might still be on older releases.

 ## DATECRTFN

 This is SQL "Create Function" code that tells SQL where the functions are.
+Use the RUNSQLSTM command or iACS Run SQL Scripts.

 ## TEST_CYMD/TEST_MDY/TEST_YMD